Shaping the future of Industry 4.0

 48-hour co-innovation lab on steroids, rooted in prototyping and end-user feedback.

 In the middle of Silicon Valley, we designed the perfect arena for co-innovation, uniting designers, builders, and potential end-users.
 In this arena, we guided executives from Cisco, Ricoh, Woodside and Rockwell International on an entrepreneurial journey, creating promising startups in only 48 hours.

 This co-innovation lab was designed around five teams.
 Each team focussed on a pre-defined opportunity area – (1) Informed Decision Making, (2) Autonomous Automation, (3) Enhancing Human Senses, (4) Next Generation Workforce and (5) Supply Chain.
 The teams went through a unique high-paced design process, rooted in prototyping and end-user feedback.
 Every 90 minutes (sometimes even less) selected end-users were brought into the arena to help the teams explore untapped needs and test assumptions, making use of low and high fidelity prototypes.
-With this valuable input, the teams were able to quickly pivot to different concepts when necessary or validate and refine desirable concepts.More about co-innovation
+With this valuable input, the teams were able to quickly pivot to different concepts when necessary or validate and refine desirable concepts.More about accelerator programs

 5 Startups with future-proof business models, validated prototypes, and game plans designed for impact.

 The co-innovation lab ended with a “Dragon’s Den” in front of executive leadership from Cisco, Woodside, Ricoh and Rockwell Automation.
 The result?
 A big majority of ‘I’m in!’ as a response to all the five pitches, leading to 5 brand-new joint startups accompanying future-proof business models, validated prototypes and game plans designed for impact.
 And all this in just 48 hours!